 Autism-Europe has been actively involved in a number of projects in the field of life-long learning for people with autism, notably thanks to the Grundtvig and Socrates programmes (see activities section) of the European Commission.

-Under the United Nations Convention on the Rights of Persons with Disabilities, people with autism have the right to lifelong education that is adapted and appropriate to their needs.
+Under the United Nations Convention on the Rights of Persons with Disabilities, autistic people have the right to lifelong education that is adapted and appropriate to their needs.